Stragglers of the thick disc

-While mass transfer scenario (by either stellar wind or Roche lobe overflow (RLO)) is in agreement with these observational indices, it is possible that some of the YAR stars have been formed through collision or coalescence mechanisms, for several reasons.
+While the mass transfer scenario (by either stellar wind or Roche lobe overflow, RLO) is in agreement with these observational indices, it is possible that some of the YAR stars have been formed through collision or coalescence mechanisms -- for several reasons.
 First, little or no modification of stellar abundance is expected in the case of collision, as already mentioned \citep{Lombardi1995, Lombardi1996, Sills2001}, which may be the case for some of our stars.
-Second, the mass determinations shown on Fig.~\ref{fig:Mass_distrib} and \ref{dhr_stragglers_Gaia} suggest that the highest masses found may be difficult to achieve with mass transfer through stellar wind or RLO.
-Finally, recent studies of the dynamics of triple systems have shown that secular evolution of these systems may lead to collisions \citep{He_Petrovich_2018, Toonen2020, Toonen2022, Grishin2022} and could provide an efficient way to form stragglers in low density environment such as in the field.
+Second, the mass determinations shown on Figs.~\ref{fig:Mass_distrib} and \ref{dhr_stragglers_Gaia} suggest that the highest masses found may be difficult to achieve with mass transfer through stellar wind or RLO.
+Finally, recent studies of the dynamics of triple systems have shown that secular evolution of these systems may lead to collisions \citep{He_Petrovich_2018, Toonen2020, Toonen2022, Grishin2022} and could provide an efficient way to form stragglers in low-density environments such as the field.
 In this case, the evolution of the most massive component can destabilise the system and lead to the collision of the two closest components.
-Merger or coalescence of close binaries can also occur and produce objects more massive than the mass transfer or wind scenarios \citep{Sills2015}.
+A merger or coalescence of close binaries can also occur and produce objects that are more massive than via the mass transfer or wind scenarios \citep{Sills2015}.